SindujaP2103/Churn-prediction/README.md

 # Churn-prediction
-Exploratory data analysis. data cleaning and classification modeling to predict customer churn using Python
+Exploratory data analysis, data cleaning and classification modeling to predict customer churn using Python